Izazv3/Izazv3/README.md

 - 👋 Hi, I’m @Izaz ahamed
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning Node JS
 - 💞️ I’m looking to collaborate on flutter projects
 - 📫 How to reach me - izazahamedpro2017@gmail.com

 Technical skills
+- Flutter
-- Flutter(GetX)
+- Socket.io
-- Socket.io(basics)
+- Node JS

 <!---
 Izazv3/Izazv3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.